Eastern Michigan vs. Bowling Green NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Eastern Michigan and its opponents have gone over the current 49-point total in three of six games (50%) this season.
+- Eastern Michigan has combined with its opponents to score more than 49 points in three of six games this season.

 - Bowling Green's games have gone over 49 points in two opportunities this season.

-- The two teams combine to score 48.5 points per game, 0.5 less than the over/under in this contest.

-- The 50.1 points per game these two squads have surrendered to opponents this season are 1.1 more than the 49 over/under in this contest.
+- Saturday's over/under is 0.5 points higher than the combined 48.5 PPG average of the two teams.

-- Eagles games this season feature an average total of 57.8 points, a number 8.8 points higher than Saturday's over/under.
+- The average total in Eagles games this season is 57.8, 8.8 points more than Saturday's over/under of 49.

-- The 49-point over/under for this game is 0.8 points below the 49.8 points per game average total in Falcons games this season.
+- In 2021, games involving the Falcons have averaged a total of 49.8 points, 0.8 more than the set over/under in this contest.

 Eastern Michigan Stats and Trends

-- So far this year Eastern Michigan has two wins against the spread.
+- Eastern Michigan has two wins against the spread in seven games this year.

 - This season, the Eagles have one against the spread win in two games as a favorite of 3 points or more.

-- Eastern Michigan is 1-3 against the spread and 3-2 overall when the team amasses more than 346.6 yards.
+- When Eastern Michigan amasses over 346.6 yards, the team is 1-3 against the spread and 3-2 overall.

 - The Eagles have turned the ball over nine times this season, two fewer than the Falcons have forced (11).